dps923/winter2017/notes/week_08/monday.md

 task.resume()
 ```

 This last line, `task.resume()`, does not block the program execution.
-So how do we know when the data is downloaded and ready?
+So how do we know when the data is downloaded and ready?<br>
 Notice the `completionHandler` parameter.
 That is a closure of the form `(Data?, URLResponse?, Error?) -> Void`.

 The `onComplete` variable used above would look like:
 ```
 let onComplete = { (data: Data?, response: URLResponse?, error: Error?) -> Void
-    if error != nil {
+    if let error = error {
         print(error)
     } else {
         // do something with data